 The Semaphore Tower lends itself well to reuse as a Landmark.
 It was always a domestic building as well as an operational structure, built to house the naval lieutenant who operated the signals, and his family.

-It could make a magical Landmark for four, its renewed roof a wonderful spot to enjoy long 360 degree views to London and the Home Counties, its refurbished machinery a living lesson in technological and engineering history.
+It will make a magical Landmark for four, its renewed roof a wonderful spot to enjoy long 360 degree views to London and the Home Counties, its refurbished machinery a living lesson in technological and engineering history.
 The setting of the tower near Wisley in Surrey is a SSSI site surrounded by woodland and heathland rich with moths and butterflies.

 View our full plans